earth-artificial-intelligence/earth_ai_book_materials/README.md

 ### [Chapter 15 - AI ethics for Earth sciences](https://www.sciencedirect.com/science/article/pii/B9780323917377000074) - [code](chapter_15/README.md)
 Dive into the ethical dimensions of AI in Earth sciences, examining the challenges, implications, and guidelines for responsible and ethical use of AI technologies.

-Click on the chapter titles to access the respective chapters and embark on an enlightening journey exploring the diverse applications of AI in Earth sciences!
+Click on the chapter titles to access the respective chapters and start an enlightening journey exploring the diverse applications of AI in Earth sciences!